folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm that—" > Censored

 * We never actually hear what Lecrae intended to say after “I’m that—”.
-It seems like Lecrae is censoring his own lyrics similar to how Kendrick censored his own lyrics on the third verse of “Watch the Party Die” when Kendrick menitoned Lecrae by name as he rapped:
+It seems like Lecrae is censoring his own lyrics, similar to how Kendrick censored his own lyrics on the third verse of “Watch the Party Die” when Kendrick mentioned Lecrae by name as he rapped:

   * ***Sometimes I wonder what Lecrae would do**
   Fuck these niggas up or show 'em just what prayer do?
   I want to be empathetic, my heart like Dee-1
   **But I will—***

-* With Kendrick lines from "Watch the Party Die" we didn't arrive at much certainty about what exactly the uncensored line would have been.
-However, in the case of Lecrae’s censored line we do have some more potential clues.
+* With Kendrick's lines from "Watch the Party Die", we didn't arrive at much certainty about what exactly the uncensored line would have been.
+However, in the case of Lecrae’s censored line, we do have some more potential clues.
 In particular, we can note that the bar before the censored line ends with Lecrae saying “I’m that killer” and the bar after the censored line ends with Lecrae saying “I’m that sinner”.
-If the censored line is following the pattern of those other two lines, we could expect that the censored part of the line should be a single two-syllable word which has a short “i” in the first syllable and an “er” sound ending the second consonant.
-Of all words that would fit these requirements the most likely choice would be the word “nigger”, which would mean that the uncensored line is “I’m that nigger”.
+If the censored line is following the pattern of those other two lines, we could expect that the censored part of the line should be a single two-syllable word which has a short “i” in the first syllable and an “er” sound ending the second syllable.
+Of all words that would fit these requirements, the most likely choice would be the word “nigger”, which would mean that the uncensored line is “I’m that nigger”.

 * Censoring the word “nigger” would make a lot of sense for Lecrae since Lecrae releases music in the Christian hip hop sub-genre where explicit songs with profanity or racial epithets are not socially acceptable to most of the core audience.